-Coinciding with a celebration of 20 years of excellence, Archer Family Health Care was awarded a one-year, $49,529 grant to support vaccination outreach in rural areas.
+Coinciding with a celebration of 20 years of excellence, UF Health Archer Family Health Care was awarded a one-year, $49,529 grant to support vaccination outreach in rural areas.

 “We want to put a ‘presence’ for vaccines out there,” Schentrup said.

-AFHC is also currently in discussion to participate in Pfizer’s Vaccine Adherence for Adults Program.
-Designed to remind patients about recommended vaccinations with postcards or digital messages, the partnership will help the clinic more easily encourage return visits and retain patients.
+AFHC is currently working with Pfizer toward participation in its Vaccine Adherence for Adults Program.
+Designed to remind patients about recommended vaccinations with postcards or digital messages, the partnership will help the practice more easily encourage return visits and retain patients.

 In late 2022, at the end of the grant period, HRSA will evaluate if AFHC ‘s efforts successfully resulted in increased vaccination rates.
 According to Schentrup, the AFHC team has already given 15% more injections in just a three-month period.